 Hanaukyō Maid Tai.
 Head maid of the Technology Department Ikuyo Suzuki sometimes becomes one of these.
 When she does so, her spectacles become Scary Shiny Glasses.
 In La Verité, her face usually gets distorted as well.

 Okabe Rintaro (or HOUOIN KYOUMA! as he sometimes prefers to be called) of Steins;Gate is a self-proclaimed example, often prone to peals of Evil Laughter, bouts of paranoia, and referring to his inner circle of friends as lab members.
 Yet despite all of this, he can be surprisingly grounded at times, and realizes that he and his friends' dabbling in time travel and poking about a Government Conspiracy could land them in very hot water.

-Rinichiro Hagire, from Deadman Wonderland.
-He found a way to overwrite people's memories with his own, so that his conscious could continue to live through another's body, completely under his control.
+Rinichiro Hagire, the true Big Bad from Deadman Wonderland.
+He found a way to overwrite people's memories with his own, so that his consciousness could continue to live through another's body, completely under his control.
 He also started a macabre carnaval in his search for the strongest Deadman for his next "generation."
 Death was expected by the loser.
-At the time of the the Wretched Egg's birth, he was testing human immunity, searching for a way to improve it, and eventually created the Deadman, he is now trying to turn of the MGS so that Shiro can be at FULL POWER which caused a huge earthquake when she first awoke, submerging the entire city of Tokyo.
+At the time of the Wretched Egg's birth, he was testing human immunity, searching for a way to improve it, and eventually created the Deadman; he is now trying to turn of the MGS so that the Egg/Shiro can be at FULL POWER, which caused a huge earthquake when she first awoke, submerging the entire city of Tokyo.